wultra/library-deploy/README.md

 ### `npm` mode parameters
 _No parameters available for this mode. `npm publish` is run in the repository._

+### `script` mode parameters

+- `DEPLOY_SCRIPT_PREPARE` - script command to execute on "prepare" step.
+This variable is optional and can be omitted, if there's no prepare task available.
+The command may contain a `%DEPLOY_VERSION%` placeholder for an actual version.
+- `DEPLOY_SCRIPT_DEPLOY` - script command to execute on "deploy" step.
+The command may contain a `%DEPLOY_VERSION%` placeholder for an actual version.

+> Note that you should use relative path to the repository, because the script commands are executed with the current dir set to the root of the local git repository.

 ### `more` mode parameters